Vertical Divider

 |

 “Stand firm therefore….having shod your feet with the preparation of the Gospel of peace” (Ephesians 6:15) Although often misunderstood, the “shoes of peace” do not describe the sharing of the Gospel with the unbelieving world (“having shod your feed with the preparation of the Gospel of peace”).
-Instead, like truth and righteousness, peace is an attribute of divine life (zoe).
-Consequently, the “shoes of peace” are also descriptive of the person of Jesus Christ.
+Instead, peace is an attribute of divine life (zoe).
+Consequently, like truth and righteousness, the “shoes of peace” are descriptive of the person of Jesus Christ.
 “For He Himself is our peace.”
-(Ephesians 2:14) While evangelism is an essential activity for the New Testament church, it is not relevant to the context of spiritual warfare discussed by Paul in the sixth chapter of Ephesians.
+(Ephesians 2:14) While evangelism is an essential activity for the New Testament church, it is not relevant to the context of spiritual warfare as discussed by Paul in the sixth chapter of Ephesians.
 Moreover, evangelism is not efficacious for standing firm against the schemes of the devil.
 Jesus Christ is the living (zoe) peace of God within the New Testament church.
 (Romans 1:7; 5:1, 11; 8:6; 14:17; 16:20; 1 Corinthians 1:3; 14:33; etc.) He is the source and embodiment of all peace.
 Characterized by the attribute of peace, His indwelling presence is more than able to protect His body, the New Testament church, from the schemes of the devil that attempt to identify God as the source of conflict, difficulty, and suffering.
-The Apostle Paul commanded the New Testament church to “put on” the “shoes of peace".
-However, it does not put them on by either presenting the Gospel to the unbelieving world or pursuing peace with others.
+The New Testament church does not “put on” the “shoes of peace” by either presenting the Gospel to the unbelieving world or pursuing peace with others.
 Instead, the Apostle had a more specific intent.
 By the indwelling presence of Jesus Christ, the New Testament church is already clothed with Him and, therefore, His living (zoe) peace.
-(Galatians 3:27) It was equipped with the “shoes of peace" in the past when it was first joined with Christ in a union of shared life (past tense: “having shod”).
+(Galatians 3:27) It was equipped with the “shoes of peace” in the past when it was first joined with Christ in a union of shared life (past tense: “having shod”).
 As a result, the indwelling Christ is the source of peace for His ecclesia.
 By His redemptive work, Jesus Christ established unconditional peace between God and the New Testament church.
-Legally positioned in Christ and organically joined to Him, it shares His living (zoe) presence, characterized by the attribute of peace. “…having been justified by faith, we have peace with God through our Lord Jesus Christ.”
+Legally and organically positioned “in Christ,” it shares His living (zoe) presence, characterized by the attribute of peace. “…having been justified by faith, we have peace with God through our Lord Jesus Christ.”
 (Romans 5:1) Consequently, God is never angry with His children and never the source of their conflict, difficulty, and suffering.
 Nevertheless, it is a common scheme of the devil to try and turn the ecclesia from dependence on God.
 He does so by attempting to identify God as the source of the believer’s trials and tribulations.
-Ultimately, Satan's motive is to influence the New Testament church to blame God and, consequently, turn from away from its sole source of protection and deliverance in the “evil day.”
-The “shoes of peace" are descriptive of an attribute of Jesus Christ.
+Ultimately, Satan’s motive is to influence the New Testament church to blame God and, consequently, turn away from its sole source of protection and deliverance in the “evil day.”
+The “shoes of peace” are descriptive of an attribute of Jesus Christ.
 As used in Ephesians, they are indicative of His immediate, victorious, living (zoe) presence within the New Testament church.
-The indwelling Christ provides the only means by which it can “stand firm” and “resist” the schemes of the devil that attempt to identify God as the source of conflict, difficulty, and suffering. |
+The indwelling Christ provides the only means by which it can “stand firm” and “resist” the schemes of the devil that attempt to identify God as the source of conflict, difficulty, and suffering.
+Jesus Christ is the armor of God.
+As clarified, the “belt of truth,” “breastplate of righteousness,” and “shoes of peace” are indicative of attributes of His life (zoe) indwelling the New Testament church.
+There is no greater protection against the schemes of the devil.
+“Stand firm” in faith and “put on the Lord Jesus Christ.” © 2023 James Hiatt |

 Vertical Divider